Emerging Technologies

 Andrea Willige

-• A first-generation Earth observation satellite has just burned up in Earth’s atmosphere after revealing the accelerated changes of polar ice sheets due to global warming in the 1990s.
+• A first-generation Earth observation satellite touched back down in March, after revealing the accelerated changes of polar ice sheets due to global warming in the 1990s.

-• From equipment mounted on the ISS to miniature satellites, we look at the current generation of technology used to monitor our planet’s health from space.
+• From equipment mounted on the ISS to miniature satellites, we look at the current – and future – generation of technology used to monitor our planet’s health from space.

-When ERS-2 came spiralling down to Earth earlier this month, it wasn’t just another satellite burning up in the atmosphere.
-ERS-2 was the last surviving of two satellites scientists reverently call “grandfathers of Earth observation in Europe”, the BBC reports.
+When ERS-2 came spiralling down to Earth in March, it wasn’t just another satellite burning up in the atmosphere.
+ERS-2 was the last surviving of two satellites scientists reverently call “grandfathers of Earth observation in Europe”.

 Launched in the early 1990s by the European Space Agency (ESA), the two ERS (Earth Remote Sensing) missions offered scientists new ways of studying our planet’s atmosphere, land and oceans.
 This included monitoring the sea ice, deforestation, ozone levels and many other aspects relating to our planet’s health.